-You can share an API to application developers who are subscribed to the API Stores of other tenants.
-This allows you to advertize your APIs to a wider community.
-Subscribers of other tenant stores can view and browse your APIs but to subscribe to them, the users must visit your (the original publisher's) store.
+You can share an API with application developers who are subscribed to the API Stores of other tenants.
+This allows you to advertise your APIs to a wider community.
+Subscribers of other tenant stores can view and browse your APIs; however, the users must visit your (the original publisher's) store to subscribe to the APIs.

-- Copy the API Manager product pack to two different locations.
+- Copy the WSO2 API Manager product pack to two different locations.

 Go to the

-- Start both servers.
-Let's publish from the first instance of the API Manager to the Store of the second instance.
+Let's publish from the first instance of WSO2 API Manager to the Store of the second instance, which in this tutorial we consider as the external API Store.

-- Log in to APIM admin console of the first instance (
+Sign in to the WSO2 API-M management console of the first instance (

 Click the Edit as Text link, uncomment the